muhme/joomla-branches-tester/README.md

 The installation environment retains each Joomla release's `installation` folder to preserve it for future use, allowing restoration when needed, such as switching databases after grafting.

-The `installation/joomla-cypress` folder is also used to test the `joomla.cypress` module itself.
+The `installation/joomla-cypress` folder is also used to test the `joomla-cypress` NPM module itself.
 For more details, see the [Testing NPM Module joomla-cypress](#testing-npm-module-joomla-cypress) section.

 ### Version Naming